saniko/Universal-React/README.md

 Additional issue is that potentially, client code can break the server...
 When we share the code base, there is always the possibility of client code breaking the server.<br>
-Excellent talk on this topic can be found  [here](https://www.youtube.com/watch?v=PnpfGy7q96U)